 - Make a pizza dough and when rested, stretch out into rectangles the size you want your Coca to be.
-Fry onions in oil or butter until brown, gooey and caramelised then leave to cool.
+Fry onions in olive oil or butter until brown, gooey and caramelised then leave to cool.

 - Spread over the stretched dough then add ingredients of choice- roasted tomatoes, roast red peppers, cheese, anchovy but keep it simple with a few choice herbs like thyme or oregano and salt and pepper.